-Your learning style may be the single most important key to improving your grades.
+Your learning style can be helpful in improving your grades.

 Students learn in many ways, like seeing, hearing, and experiencing things first hand.
 But for most students, one of these methods stands out.

 Why is this important?
 Research has shown that students can perform better on tests if they change study habits to fit their own personal learning styles.

 However, if the visual learner uses a visual aid when studying, like a colorful outline of test materials, he or she may retain more information.
 For this type of learner, visual tools improve the ability to recall information more completely.

 A simple explanation of learning styles is this: some students remember best materials they've seen, some remember things they've heard, while others remember things they've experienced.

 How can you determine your learning style?

 Eventually, you may want to consult a professional or your counselor for advice on learning styles, but you may take a quick quiz to see if the results match your habits and preferences.